vespa-engine/documentation/documentation/reference/select-reference.md

 ### Grouping

-One or more [gruping statements](../grouping.html), can be set as a JSON array in the `grouping` field.
+One or more [grouping statements](../grouping.html), can be set as a JSON array in the `grouping` field.
 Each array item is a grouping statement represented as JSON where
-- Each grouping function is represented by a JSON object where the name of the function is the field name and the value if the function content.
+- Each grouping function is represented by a JSON object where the name of the function is the field name and the value is the function content.
-- Lists of a arguments are represented as JSON lists.
+- Lists of arguments are represented as JSON arrays.

 Examples: